LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

 A query is immutable.
 Every method returns a fresh query, so a base can be kept and branched from without one narrowing leaking into another.

-Three ways to narrow, which mix freely:
+Four ways to narrow, which mix freely:

 - Chain methods read left to right and combine with AND:
   `q:spawnable():by_name("wolf")`.
 Each domain adds its own - see